Skylake-dev/Notes/Advanced Operating Systems/Advanced Operating Systems.md

 ### Paravirtualization

-Instead of trying to run an unmodified OS, what if i modified it to make it work better with an hypervisor?
+Instead of trying to run an unmodified OS, what if i modify it to make it work better with an hypervisor?
 From an implementation point of view is like porting the kernel to a new platform, the hypervisor, and explicitly cooperate with it (e.g. instead of accessing the MMU call the hypervisor).

 This is also useful to write device driver that are installed in the guest too cooperate with the host and avoid excessive trapping --> `virtio`